wojciech11/se_internet_app_development/04_js_ts_stack/slides.md

 Benefits:

-- JSX - JSX is a syntax extension to JavaScript with react
+- JSX - JSX is a syntax extension to JavaScript with react;
-- Virtual Document Object Model (DOM)- This defines how documents are accessed and manipulated on a web page.
+- Virtual Document Object Model (DOM) - This defines how documents are accessed and manipulated on a web page;
-- Performance - There are several ways to speed up the react application by using virtual DOM because it reduces the re-render time.
+- Performance - There are several ways to speed up the react application by using virtual DOM because it reduces the re-render time;
 - One-way data-binding - Information flows in one direction.

 ---